robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 **Teaching Tip:**

-- You'll need to explain charset.
+- You'll need to explain `charset`.
 Don't spend a lot of time on this — it really isn't important to them.

 </aside>